Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-jupyter/aws-console-deploy-jupyter.md

 :::

-## Decide which template to use
+## Download the Jupyter template

 import MyPartial from '/docs/_partials/_choose-aws-jupyter-template.mdx';

 <MyPartial />

-2. Download the template and, from '/deployments/aws/templates/', its parameter file.
+Download the template.

 ## Upload the template